2. Developmental Factors

 There are also negative predictions.
 Could Chinese ever overtake English as the dominant global language?
 I consider such a future statistically impossible, for a variety of reasons.
 English is just too redundantly established, with too large a vocabulary, and Chinese is just too hard to learn by comparison.
 After the AIs arrive, we’ll surely all be taught a common new global language from birth, which might be English, but might also be something even more useful, designed by them, not us.
 In the meantime, how many new English speakers do you expect between now and 2050?
 What handful of other languages will grow speakers during this time?
 All the rest will continue to lose speakers, of course.
 What can we say now about the world wide web, smartphones, and the internet of things a generation (25 years) hence?

 Many future events or structures can be perceived and predicted in advance, if one has good enough systems knowledge and sufficient clarity of thought and vision.
 Let us know what you see, and why, and thanks for predicting.
 The more we do it, the better we get, individually and as a community.

 Let’s take brief survey now of a few categories of evo devo foresight.
 As we do this survey, please keep in mind both the unpredictable and the predictable features of physics, chemistry, and biology that very likely caused our own emergence here on Earth.
 We will look first at biological and psychological evo devo, then scientific and technological evo devo, then organizational and industry evo devo, then global societal evo devo.
-This will set us up for thinking about evo devo activism, how we can get better at seeing and advancing “what the universe may want,” even as we are still quite early in discovering those intentions, via the Eight Goals and other approaches.
+This will set us up for thinking about evo devo activism, how we can get better at seeing and advancing “what the universe may want,” even as we are still quite early in discovering those intentions, via the Five Goals and Ten Values and other approaches.